codahale/lockstitch/design.md

 A Lockstitch protocol supports the following operations:

-* `Init`, which initializes a protocol with a domain separation string.
+* `Init`: Initialize a protocol with a domain separation string.
-* `Mix`, which adds a labeled input to the protocol's transcript.
+* `Mix`: Add a labeled input to the protocol's transcript, making all future outputs cryptographically dependent on it.
-* `Derive`, which ratchets the protocol's transcript, preventing rollback, and generates a bitstring of arbitrary length that is cryptographically dependent on the protocol's prior transcript.
+* `Derive`: Ratchet the protocol's transcript, preventing rollback, and generate a pseudo-random bitstring of arbitrary length that is cryptographically dependent on the protocol's prior transcript.
-* `Encrypt`/`Decrypt`, which encrypt and decrypt a message, adding an authentication tag of the ciphertext to the protocol transcript.
+* `Encrypt`/`Decrypt`: Encrypt and decrypt a message, adding an authentication tag of the ciphertext to the protocol transcript.
-* `Seal`/`Open`, which encrypt and decrypt a message, using an authenticator tag to ensure the ciphertext has not been modified.
+* `Seal`/`Open`: Encrypt and decrypt a message, using an authenticator tag to ensure the ciphertext has not been modified.

 Labels are used for all Lockstitch operations (except `Init`) to provide domain separation of inputs and outputs.
 This ensures that semantically distinct values with identical encodings (e.g. public